 3. Pierre Loti Hill

-Pierre Loti Hill is the most beautiful point from which to enjoy views of the Golden Horn.
-The region is called Pierre Loti Hill in memory of French writer Julien Viaud (his pseudonym was Pierre Loti), who adopted Istanbul as his second home.
-This hill was his favorite place and our favorite Istanbul viewpoint in 2020.
+Pierre Loti Hill is the most beautiful point to enjoy views of the Golden Horn.
+The region is called Pierre Loti Hill in memory of French writer Julien Viaud (his pseudonym was Pierre Loti).
+He considered Istanbul as his second home.
+This hill was his favorite place.
+And it has one of the best views in Istanbul for sure!
 You can enjoy a great breakfast followed by a visit to Eyüp Sultan and other beautiful places in the surrounding area.

 4. Valide Han